openworm/sibernetic/README.md

 #re-encode into video
 ffmpeg -r 100 -i output-%06d.jpg -r 100 -vb 60M speeded_worm.mp4
 ```

 Troubleshooting
 --------------------
-If you have any question or have a problem with runing sibernetic please contact with us
+If you have any question or have a problem with running Sibernetic please contact with us.
-email me on skhayrulin@openworm.org or info@openworm.org.
-Or you can create the [issues on github](https://github.com/openworm/sibernetic/issues)
+Email me on skhayrulin@openworm.org or info@openworm.org.
+Or you can create an [issues on GitHub](https://github.com/openworm/sibernetic/issues).